Custom User Roles in Java Annotation: Complete Implementation Guide

 Prerequisites and Setup

-• A sample PDF document to work with
+- A sample PDF file to annotate

 Setting Up GroupDocs.Annotation for Java